A Philip Serrell’s we aim to make buying at auction an easy and pleasurable experience.

 General sale viewing times are 2.00pm – 6.00pm on the day prior to the auction and 9.00am-10.30am on the day of the sale.

-Auction catalogues are also available to view online 2 weeks prior to the auction.
+Auction catalogues for our Fine Art Sales are also available to view online 2 weeks prior to the auction.

-An illustrated colour catalogue is available via post (£6) and on our website two weeks prior to the sale.
+An illustrated colour catalogue is on our website two weeks prior to the sale.
 The online catalogue can be searched by lot number, category or keyword.
-Our catalogue is also available to view on our bidding platfrom provider www.the-saleroom.com two week prior to the auction
+Our catalogue is also available to view on our bidding platform provider www.the-saleroom.com two weeks prior to the auction

 If you wish to attend the auction you will need to register for a bidding number in advance by filling out a bidding registration form in our office.
 When registering in person for the first time we require photo ID, passport or driving licence will suffice.

-Philip Serrell Auctioneers will bid on our behalf up to pre-submitted maximum bid as though yourwere present in the room.
+Philip Serrell Auctioneers will bid on your behalf up to pre-submitted maximum bid as though you were present in the room.
 We will attempt to purchase the lot for you for the lowest price taking into consideration reserves, other commission bids and bidding in the room.
-Absentee bids can be left in person at the saleroom, e-mailed to email@example.com or left online.
-Absentee bids must be left by 8.00pm on the day prior to the auction.
+Absentee bids can be left in person at the saleroom, e-mailed to firstname.lastname@example.org or left online.
+Absentee bids must be left by 7.00pm on the day prior to the auction.
 When two commission bids are left for the same amount on the same lot, the first bid received will take preference.
 Absentee Bids do not include Buyers Premium

 If you are unable to view the sale prior to bidding, it is highly recommended that potential bidders gather as much information as possible about the lot.
 Additional images for each lot are available on our website and www.the-saleroom.com and additional images and detailed condition reports can be requested at email@example.com or through the-saleroom.com